Chapter 6: No Story Left Behind

 7. Repeat Until Complete

-Once the story is fully written, take a moment to acknowledge your work.
+Once your story is fully written, take a moment to acknowledge your work.

-Completing this first draft is a huge step!
-It means you've begun the process of giving your experiences a voice, which is a key part of letting go of the weight you've carried alone.
+Completing this first draft is a huge step.
+It means we’ve started giving our experiences a voice, which is a key part of letting go of the weight we’ve carried alone.

 We’re gonna build on this draft in the next chapter.
-By the time we’re done, the challenges you've faced will be fading memories—not threats your survival brain needs to keep you on high alert for.
+By the time we’re done, those intense moments will be fading memories—not threats our survival brain needs to continue to keep us hyper-vigilant for.

 Additional Mission Support:

-The ideas in this video are inspired by the work of James Pennebaker, author of Expressive Writing: Words that Heal .
+The ideas come from the research of Dr. James Pennebaker, author of Expressive Writing: Words that Heal .

-That book has been a big help to me personally.
-If you decide to read it, I recommend the updated version: Opening Up By Writing It Down
+That book was a big help to me.
+If you decide to check it out, I suggest the updated version: Opening Up By Writing It Down